 - That precautions will be taken to reduce the spread of contagious or infectious diseases and that veterinary first aid equipment and medicines will be provided and maintained.

-- That appropriate procedures are in place to protect and remove the horses in the case of a fire and that as part of this the name, address and telephone number of the licence holder is displayed outside the premises and fire instructions are displayed.
+- That appropriate procedures are in place to protect and remove the horses in the case of a fire.

 - That storage facilities for forage, bedding, stable equipment and saddlery are provided.